Strange-Panda/win-sandbox-config/Readme.md

 # win-sandbox-config
  a simple Sandbox-Config

+Windows Sandbox is an isolated, temporary desktop environment where you can run untrusted software without the fear of lasting impact to your PC.

+Any software installed in Windows Sandbox stays only in the sandbox and cannot affect your host.
+Once Windows Sandbox is closed, all the software with all its files and state are permanently deleted.

 # Windows Sandbox Configuration

 This is my configuration for a Windows Sandbox with some basic tools installed.

+# Activate Windows Sandbox

+## Enable Windows Sandbox with PowerShell:
+Open PowerShell as Administrator.

+Type or copy-paste the following command:

+Enable-WindowsOptionalFeature -FeatureName "Containers-DisposableClientVM" -All -Online

+When prompted to restart the computer, type Y, and press Enter.
+The change can be undone with the following command:

+Disable-WindowsOptionalFeature -FeatureName "Containers-DisposableClientVM" -Online

+## Enable Windows Sandbox with DISM:

+Open an elevated command prompt.
+Type or copy-paste the following command:

+dism /online /Enable-Feature /FeatureName:"Containers-DisposableClientVM" -All

+Restart the computer when prompted.

+To disable the Sandbox feature, use this command: dism /online /Disable-Feature /FeatureName:"Containers-DisposableClientVM"

+# WSB-Files

 For configuration options in the `.wsb` file please read [https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file).